anoma/namada/documentation/specs/src/economics/proof-of-stake/cubic-slashing.md

 Slashes should lead to punishment for delegators who were contributing voting power to the validator at the height of the infraction, _as if_ the delegations were iterated over and slashed individually.

 This can be implemented as a negative inflation rate for a particular block.

-Instant redelegation is not supported.
-Redelegations must wait the unbonding period.

 <!--## State management